-On arrival you will be asked to complete a Pre-Therapy Medical Questionnaire which asks information about you including any medications, conditions, operations and allergies etc. You can download this here and complete it prior to your visit:
+On arrival you will be asked to complete a Pre-Therapy Medical Questionnaire which asks information about you including any medications, conditions, operations, allergies, previous episodes as well as your lifestyle, (job and levels of activity) etc. You can download the PDF here and complete it prior to your visit at your leisure:

 Respecting You – Your Modesty Matters

-- Release your old strategies and habits: help you to release your persistent (even stubborn perhaps) holding habits that are preventing you from supporting your body and moving efficiently (e.g. release tight muscles, overactive muscles, stiff joints, tight fascia etc.)
+- Release your old strategies (muscle memory) and habits: Hhelp you to release your persistent (even stubborn perhaps) holding habits that are preventing you from supporting your body and moving efficiently (e.g. release tight muscles, over active muscles, stiff joints, tight fascia etc.)

 - Help to train a new way to move: teach you a more efficient, and less stressful, way to support and move your body according to your goals and expectations.
 Always remain active, as this helps the recovery process.

 It is common to feel stiff and sore following treatment that can last 24-72 hours.
 Most people describe their reaction as similar to aching and pain felt after exercising.
 It is also common to feel tired after treatment.
 If you have any concerns about your treatment please call us.